 - White vinegar (for poaching the eggs)

 - ½ Lemon juice only

 - Salt and pepper to taste

-- Stir in the wholegrain mustard and season with a pinch of salt.
-If your sauce is too thick you can add a tablespoon of warm water to thin it a little.
-Set aside keeping warm.
+- If the sauce gets too thick you can add a tablespoon of warm water to thin it a little.

 - Season carefully with salt and pepper, squeeze in the lemon juice and add the chopped chives.
 Taste and adjust seasoning to your preference.

 - Keep in a warm place until needed.

 - Half fill a medium size pot with water and add 3 tablespoon of white vinegar, place bring to a boil then reduce slow simmer.

 - Crack the eggs into separate small dishes.
 Using a spoon swirl the water to make a whirlpool.
 Carefully place in the eggs, cook until the whites are firm leaving the yolks runny.
 About 3-4 minutes